beetbox/beets/docs/plugins/discogs.rst

 * Make sure that your system clock is accurate.
 The Discogs servers can reject your request if your clock is too out of sync.

-Support for matching singleton tracks using ``-s`` is in progress.
-If this is not working well, try the ``--group-albums`` option in album import mode.
+Matching tracks by Discogs ID is not yet supported.
+The ``--group-albums`` option in album import mode provides an alternative to singleton mode for autotagging tracks that are not in album-related folders.

 .. _python3-discogs-client: https://github.com/joalla/discogs_client